kevm66/4thYearProject_Happy/README.md

 - Chat with users or bots
 - Support links

+Source code:
+- is available to clone/download from: https://github.com/kevm66/4thYearProject_Happy/

 Instructions to view:
-- Download the files
+- Download the source code files
-- Build and run in Android Studio
+- Clean, build and run the source code files in Android Studio